redpesk-core/afb-app-manager/docs/3-permissions.md

 This scheme is used to deduce binding requirements from permission requirements.
-The field `<api>` can be the empty string when the permission is defined by the AGL system itself.
+The field `<api>` can be the empty string when the permission is defined by the system itself.

 [PROPOSAL 1] The field `<api>` if starting with the character "@" represents a transversal/cross permission not bound to any binding.